syncfusion-content/wpf-docs/wpf/OLAPCommon/OLAP-Data-Processing.md

 1. Get the input to establish a connection to the specified data source.
 The connection information can be given as a connection string that contains information about the data source.

-   Example connection string: “DataSource = localhost; Initial Catalog = Adventure Works DW”;
+   Example connection string: “DataSource = localhost; Initial Catalog = AdventureWorksDW”;

 2. Connect to a server or an off-line cube as a data source.
 3. Once the connection is established, provide input for data processing.
 You can give two types of inputs to process the OLAP data.
 They are: